 We also spend a long time discussing the patient’s desires, goals and expectations.
 It is important that the patient discuss with the plastic surgeon her desired size and shape of breast.

 Not all expectations can be accomplished with surgery and it is important that these issues are carefully discussed before surgery.
-Photographs can be helpful in this regard and at The Plastic Surgery Clinic we have computerized digital imaging, which allows Dr. Lista to show the patients examples of how she may look after surgery.
+Photographs can be helpful in this regard, which allows Dr. Lista to show the patients examples of how she may look after surgery.

 You have an image in mind of how you want to look – and we know how to get you there.

-The first thing we do is listen: we listen to your needs; we ask you to describe your ideal look; we have you bring in photos of women whose shape you admire; we have you try on different bra sizes; we use Uniplast™ digital imaging software to show you what you might look like.
+The first thing we do is listen: we listen to your needs; we ask you to describe your ideal look; we have you bring in photos of women whose shape you admire; we have you try on different bra sizes.
 Dr. Lista, Dr. Ahmad and Dr. Austin will spend as much time as you need to make sure both you and your surgeon know exactly what you want.